- Find Clubs

 Organizations are not permitted to run deficit balances.
-It is the responsibility of the authorized signers to secure funds before incurring expenses, and deficits remain the responsibility of the organization to manage.
-If a fund does run a deficit, the AABC will place a “freeze” on the organization’s fund, and no further transactions will be permitted until the deficit has been rectified.
+It is the responsibility of the authorized signers (at the time) to secure funds before incurring expenses, and deficits remain the responsibility of the organization to manage.
+If a fund does run a deficit, the AABC will place a “freeze” on the fund, and no further transactions will be permitted until the deficit has been rectified.
 The AABC will notify the organization if their fund balance is in deficit and the fund must be cleared as soon as possible.
-Failure to do so will result in the group not being permitted to expend from their RSO fund to participate in campus events, schedule events or book campus space.
-Please consult with an AABC or SLI representative with any questions you may have regarding your financial activity.
+Failure to do so will result in the group not being permitted to expend from their RSO fund to participate in campus events, schedule events, or book campus space.
+Please consult with an AABC or ELA representative with any questions you may have regarding your financial activity.

 Financial Reports for each RSO fund are available via https://core.oregonstate.edu or through the club’s dashboard in Ideal‐Logic.
 It is highly encouraged that organizations review their RSO fund activity no less than monthly in order to reconcile the fund with their own records.
 If any irregularities are found, contact the AABC as soon as possible.
 If there is a discrepancy in a financial report, a student organization will have until the closing of the fiscal year (approximately the second week of July) to address the discrepancy.
 No corrections will be made after the closing of the fiscal year.
 Please consult the AABC if there are questions on how to read the financial report.

 Student organizations may choose to officially close a RSO fund at any time.
 In order to close your RSO fund in its entirety, all outstanding payments must be cleared, and any remaining funds may be transferred to another RSO fund, a University/Foundation index, or donated to an outside entity (i.e. national organization, charitable or philanthropic cause, or other non‐profit with valid Tax ID number).